MISP/misp-rfc/misp-core-format/raw.md

 #### timestamp

-timestamp represents a reference time when the event was created, or last updated/edited on the instance. timestamp is expressed in seconds (decimal) since 1st of January 1970 (Unix timestamp).
+timestamp represents a reference time when the event, or one of the attributes within the event was created, or last updated/edited on the instance. timestamp is expressed in seconds (decimal) since 1st of January 1970 (Unix timestamp).
 The time zone MUST be UTC.

 timestamp is represented as a JSON string. timestamp MUST be present.